Grab FREE Ebook on Getting the First 1K Visits To Your Website

 Note: You may not earn from your tech blog right away!
 If you are hoping to make it overnight, drop out of blogging early enough.
-The process takes time with the same action day in day out, posting content consistently, helping people, and passing on value to others.
+The process takes time with the same action day in and day out, posting content consistently, helping people, and passing on value to others.

 Frequently Asked Questions

 To start a tech blog, pick a niche, register your domain name and choose to host, choose a blogging platform (WordPress), write and publish content, promote your blog posts, and monetize to earn money from your site.

 How do you Monetize a Tech blog?